Different Drummers Drum Circle

 Drumming is fun.
 Drumming can change your mood and connect you powerfully with others.
 Drumming can entrance and heal.
 Drumming can provide a vehicle for expressing joy, frustration and peace.
 Drumming can raise energies and provide relaxation.
 Whether we participate for the spiritual experience, the emotional experience, the musical experience or the social experience, drumming can bring a dozen hearts and souls to a dozen destinations.
 Yet we journey together...as a community."

-We are known for our positive energy and welcoming atmosphere.
+Different Drummers is known for our positive energy and welcoming atmosphere.
 Most of our drum pieces end in either laughter or silence.
 We encourage participation by novices.
 When you decide to check us out, it is very unlikely that you'll be the only first-timer there that night.
 If you don't yet own a drum, I usually bring extras which I share for free.
 There is also no charge for participation.
 Come when you can and leave when you must.
 We drum until the last of us goes home.
-Currently, nearly 500 people consider themselves DDDC members.
-Some people drum with us 3 times a month while others may join us 3 times a year.
+In Maine, more than 600 people considered themselves DDDC members.
+Some people drummed with us 3 times a month while others may joined us 3 times a year.
 It's all good.

-Though we average 25 to 35 drummers per evening, you won't drum with the same combination of people twice.
-Our participants are commonly about 65% women.
-We have singles, couples and families who drum with us... children under 10 and seniors well into and beyond their 80's.
+We averaged 30 to 40 drummers per evening.
+Our participants were commonly about 65% women.
+We had singles, couples and families who drum with us... children under 10 and seniors well into and beyond their 80's.
+As DDDC Santa Fe is just getting started, it's impossible to say what our numbers will look like in ten years.

 Expect to see African djembes, Middle Eastern doumbeks, frame drums, ashikos, congas, bongos, cajons and all sorts of rhythm instruments.
 We have created incredible percussive backdrops to flute, harp, cello, sax, mandolin, blues harmonica, didgeridoo and vocals.
 We welcome dancers.